AlexAnguloMtz/Flashcards-REST-API/README.md

-# Flashcards API
-REST API for students to manage their flashcards to study for exams or simply learn new things

 # The API is deployed and running
 - Visit the official Swagger UI API Docs: https://flashcards-rest-api-production.up.railway.app/swagger-ui/index.html
 - Or call the endpoints with some http client, the base URL is: https://flashcards-rest-api-production.up.railway.app
 - If the app is slow, please be patient, it is running on a free service!

 # Overview
-This is a REST API that allows users to organize their flashcards to study for their exams or learn new information about a topic they are interested in.
+REST API for students to manage their flashcards to study for exams or simply learn new things

 # Technologies:
 - Java 17